 EU to increase spending and improve delivery of education in emergencies and protracted crises

+Education in emergencies helps millions of children in need across the world.

-The Commission has adopted a new policy framework, which aims to increase humanitarian funding for education in emergencies and crises to 10% of its overall humanitarian aid budget as of 2019.
+The Commission has adopted a new policy framework today that aims to increase humanitarian funding for education in emergencies and crises to 10% of its overall humanitarian aid budget as of 2019.
 The policy also aims to bring children caught up in humanitarian crises back to learning within 3 months.

 “With humanitarian crises growing across the world, millions of children are at risk of growing up without education.
 We have a responsibility to act to prevent lost generations.
 Our new policy will allow us to help children better and quicker than before, even in the most difficult situations.
 To do so, we will strengthen cooperation with other donors and partners and better link our short and long term assistance.
 The EU is now a global leader in bringing children back to school.
 8% of our humanitarian aid budget goes to education in emergencies this year, 8 times up from 2015.
 We aim to reach 10% in 2019," said Commissioner for Humanitarian Aid and Crisis Management Christos Stylianides speaking in Brussels today at the launch of the EU's Communication on education in emergencies and protracted crises.